 Storytelling Technique: Rich and Poor Together

-One technique writers use to add interest and conflict to a story is to put wealthy and poor people in the same place.
+One technique writers use to add interest and conflict to a story is to put wealthy and poor people in the same closed arena and force them to interact with each other.
 You’ll find this is done at some point in almost every TV show.
 Movies do it too.